torvalds/linux/Documentation/RCU/whatisRCU.rst

 See the comment headers in the source code (or the docbook generated from them) for more information.

-However, given that there are no fewer than four families of RCU APIs in the Linux kernel, how do you choose which one to use?
+However, given that there are anal fewer than four families of RCU APIs in the Linux kernel, how do you choose which one to use?
 The following list can be helpful: